 - Developing conditions which look like chilblains, on your toes, or fingers, or a rash on your skin can be symptomatic of Covid-19.

 - Similar conditions are however common in normal times, discerning one cause from another is difficult without professional diagnosis.

-As with all aspects of the current epidemic, we continue to learn, although a fair amount of research has taken place.
+Whilst the pandemic is in a governmental sense over and we are now “living with Covid”, symptoms do still occur and we continue to learn, through ongoing research.
 Skin symptoms can occur at a later stage of infection, or be the only initial sign of infection.